The atmosphere was colder than an arctic winter.

 Yes, that’s right.

-I was preaching about money.
+I was preaching on money.

 Here are 14 reasons why pastors really don’t like addressing this topic.